Vaccination in Adults

 - Pneumococcal pneumonia vaccination:Two types of pneumococcal vaccine are available for use.i.13-valent conjugate vaccine (PCV-13).

 - 23-valent polyacrylamide pneumococcal vaccine (PPSV 23).

 - All adults of over 65 years of age.

 - Adults of 19-64 years of age with chronic diseases (Ch respiratory or heart disease, diabetes, chronic renal failure, etc), immunosuppressive diseases or on immunosuppressant drugs, and smokers.

-These vaccinations are administered through intra-muscular injection in the deltoid muscle.
+These vaccinations are administered through intra-muscular injection in the Deloitte muscle.

 Both influenza and pneumococcal vaccination are safe.
 There can be local pain, redness and swelling over the site of injection for a few hours or so.
 Mild fever can occur occasionally.
 Serious reactions such as spinal myelitis or Gullain Barre syndrome are extremely rare, following inactivated, live influenza virus vaccination.